The short version:

-My name is Mathew Ingram, and I am the chief digital writer at the Columbia Journalism Review in New York.
-Prior to that I was a senior writer at Fortune magazine, where I wrote about the evolution of media and the social Web, and before that I was a senior writer at Gigaom.com, one of the leading technology blog networks in the United States.
+Hi, thanks for stopping by.
+My name is Mathew Ingram, and I am currently the chief digital writer at the Columbia Journalism Review in New York.
+Prior to that I was a senior writer at Fortune magazine, where I wrote about the evolution of media and the social Web, and before that I was a senior writer at Gigaom, at the time one of the leading technology blog networks in the United States.
 I write about the evolution of media and content and all that involves, including social media, Google, and the web in general.
+This blog is a place where I collect some of my work, as well as other interesting things I come across online, Instagram photos and any other ephemera that I feel like sharing.
+Feel free to browse around.

 The long version:

-I was born in a little town called Zweibrucken in Germany in 1962, while my father — a fighter pilot in the Royal Canadian Air Force — was stationed there.
+I was born in a little town called Zweibrucken in Germany in 1962, while my father — a fighter pilot in the Royal Canadian Air Force — was stationed there (I created a page about him after he died, which you can read here).
 We came back to Canada when I was little and lived on Air Force bases in a number of different places, including Winnipeg, Manitoba; Cold Lake, Alberta; Downsview, Toronto and Chatham, New Brunswick.
 I went to the University of Waterloo and got a degree in English, then went to Ryerson University in Toronto and got my journalism degree.

 I worked at the Globe and Mail and the London Free Press for a summer each, and then moved to Edmonton to work for a legendary newspaperman and hellraiser named Ted Byfield at a weekly magazine called Alberta Report (which is now defunct).
 I moved back to Toronto in 1991 and worked at the Financial Times of Canada (now also defunct), then moved to the Globe to write about the stock market.